Hurricane Beulah: Mexico

 Striking Cozumel Island and the Yucatán Peninsula on September 17 as a Category 2 hurricane, Beulah caused considerable damage and killed 11 people across the region.
 Wind gusts up to 125 mph severed communication lines, downed power lines and felled trees.
 The Puerto Morelos lighthouse on the Riviera Maya was undermined by the storm; it was never torn down and the leaning tower remains a tourist attraction in the area.
 In Mérida, Yucatán, winds were recorded up to 75 mph.
 Under the force of the powerful winds, several structures collapsed across the Peninsula, resulting in six fatalities.
 Nearly every buildings on Cozumel Island sustained damage, roughly half of which lost their roofs.
 Four people were also killed in Playa del Carmen.
 Along the coast, Beulah's storm surge flooded areas within 600 yd of the coastline, washing out roads and leaving "graveyards of boats."
 Throughout the Yucatán Peninsula, an estimated 5,000 people were left homeless and at least 30,000 were affected by the storm.

 Throughout Mexico, Beulah killed 19 people.
 Economic losses across Tampico reached 500 million pesos.
+Across the Yucatán Peninsula, the Government of Mexico set up an air lift of food and medical supplies to isolated areas by September 18.